From Ivy to Marne: 3rd Infantry Division assumes authority for mission on NATO’s eastern flank

 |1

-This work, From Ivy to Marne: 3rd Infantry Division assumes authority for mission on NATO’s eastern flank [Image 5 of 5], by SGT Michael Udejiofor, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, From Ivy to Marne: 3rd Infantry Division assumes authority for mission on NATO’s eastern flank, by SFC Bridget Vian, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

+From Ivy to Marne: 3rd Infantry Division assumes authority for mission on NATO's eastern flank

 LEAVE A COMMENT